 Those who had stayed the night in the hall were then weighed.
 Only Rosenkreutz and his companion withstood the test.
 With Rosenkreutz, he withstood all of the seven weights and even additional full armored knights added by order of the Virgin.
 Because he was the “weightiest” he was allowed to release one of the captives, those who did not pass the weighing.
-He chose the first emperor who allowed to sit with the worthy.
+He chose the first emperor who allowed him to sit with the worthy.

-A lunch was held where the worthy sat a high table while the unworthy were sat at a lower table.
+A lunch was held where the worthy sat at a high table while the unworthy were sat at a lower table.
 At the higher table, the attendants were now visible while those at the lower table were still unable to see the attendants.
-The worthy were now known as Knights of the Golden Fleece.
+The worthy was now known as Knights of the Golden Fleece.

 They then were taken to a garden where the judgment of the unworthy was announced.
 Those who weighed only a little were allowed to redeem themselves and depart with dignity.
-At the door they took a 'Draught of Forgetfulness.'
+At the door, they took a 'Draught of Forgetfulness.'
 Some were stripped naked and sent out.
 Some were scourged.
 Those who were impostors and frauds lost their lives.

 After performing ablutions in a fountain, they were taken back to a castle and shown some of its treasures before dinner.
 During dinner, the Virgin propounded riddles to the guests to which none could answer.
 The seven weights were then taken back to storage in seven chapels.
-The worthy guests were then guided to their own bedchambers.
+The worthy guests were then guided to their own bed chambers.